Fact Sheet and Timeline

 • Train staff, individuals, families, and/or advocates on creating an environment where individuals have a right to come and go at any time.
 This includes appropriate rights modifications and implementation.

-• Increase access to activities and options that are of interest to, or the preference of, individuals supported, directly soliciting the feedback of individual´s served on activities in the process.
+• Increase access to activities and options that are of interest to, or the preference of, individual by directly soliciting their feedback during the person centered planning.

 • Develop and implement experiential learning strategies with individuals supported (i.e. working on money skills by heading into a local store and making a purchase, working on cooking/baking skills starting with finding a recipe on-line, going to the store to buy the ingredients, then coming home to do actual cooking/baking).